riccardocadei/riccardocadei/README.md

 For a better organization of all the projects see: [MY PORTFOLIO](https://www.riccardocadei.com/projects/) :file_folder:

-Don't hesitate to contact me at `rcadei@hsph.harvard.edu` :mailbox: if you are interested in a specific project.
+Don't hesitate to contact me at `riccardo.cadei@epfl.ch` :mailbox: if you are interested in a specific project.

 Enjoy the reading! :book: